 The card also offers up to a $100 credit every four years to reimburse the cost of your TSA PreCheck or Global Entry membership.
 You will also get a Priority Pass Lounge membership that will let you eat and drink for free at thousands of airport lounges around the world.
 This even includes a number of airport restaurants where you can dine for free during your travels.

-Not to mention, the welcome offer bonus miles you will receive after spending $4,000 in the first three months are worth a minimum of $750.
+Not to mention, the 50,000 points you will receive after spending $4,000 in the first three months are worth a minimum of $750 through the Chase Ultimate Rewards portal.
 Almost enough to justify two years of card annual fees.

 But just because a card has an annual fee, doesn’t mean it is worth paying.
 For example, nothing about the Mastercard Black Card would entice me to drop $495 a year for its annual fee.
 There are simply so many better options at that same price point.
 It doesn’t have a welcome offer bonus, nor does it earn bonus miles on any spending categories.
 And the benefits it does offer can be attained from cards with much smaller annual fees.